digdilem/taskpony/README.md

 Use a reverse proxy - see [#security](#security)

-> Can I use a different database?
+> Can I use a different database type?

 Not presently.
 SQLite was chosen to keep things small and simple.
 I think it should suffice for a task application.